projectdiscovery/nuclei-templates-labs/http/exposures/configs/phpinfo-files/Readme.md

 docker compose up -d
 ```

--Once started, the server will be available at:
+Once started, the server will be available at:

 - http://localhost:8080/phpinfo.php